 Why Resetting Windows 10 is Better Rather Than Installing New Windows

-- I think that you have learned already what you should Should you install a new windows or should you just reset it in lieu of re-installing?
-I personally find it very obvious that ‘Windows 10 reset’ option is a boon for us.
+- I think that you have learned already what you should Should you install new windows or should you just reset it instead of re-installing?
+I personally find it very obvious that the ‘Windows 10 reset’ option is a boon for us.
 You don’t need any disc or external drive for re-installing.
-The function of resetting is already solving your problems of windows.
-This will save you time as well as is trouble free and comfortable.
+The function of resetting is already solving your problems with windows.
+This will save you time as well as is trouble-free and comfortable.
 That’s why most of the time, resetting windows 10 is always better than installing windows.

-- Moreover, if you don’t know how to install windows on your PC using the disc, but you need to solve your windows problem,’ Reset this PC’ option is the best thing for you.
+- Moreover, if you don’t know how to install windows on your PC using the disc, but you need to solve your windows problem, the’ Reset this PC’ option is the best thing for you.

 - The user and function complexity are lesser in resetting windows than that of installing the windows.